9th Grade English & 9th Grade Advanced English

 Surprised, my teacher let me walk in front of the class and pretend to be the teacher for about five minutes.

-I didn’t think anything of it and continued through the public education system until the time that I graduated high school.
-It was my memory of that first grade class coupled with the classroom experiences, both good and bad, that drove me to pursue a career in education.
-I attended Westminster College where I graduated with a Bachelor's Degree in English and Secondary Education.
+I didn’t think anything of it and continued through the public education system until I graduated high school.
+It was that memory of my first grade class coupled with the classroom experiences, both good and bad, that drove me to pursue a career in education.
+I attended Westminster College where I graduated with a Bachelor's Degree in English and Secondary Education in 2008.

 Throughout my experiences, I have found that it is important to create a comfortable classroom environment in which the students feel safe and empowered to learn.

 In 2011, I attained my Masters of Education in Instructional Technology from Duquesne University’s Masters of Education program.
 I believe that technology has become an integral part of our society and that students need to build 21st-century skills in order to succeed.

 I have been teaching since 2008 and joined State College Area High School in 2017.
 Personally, I live in State College and have two children of my own.

 As we progress through the year, I’m confident that we can make this a successful school year.
 My ultimate goal is to be a resource for you.
 As important as the English material is, your well-being and safety are my top priorities.
 I am happy to work with you to find a path for success, but the first step in that process is to communicate clearly.
 Let me know if you are struggling.
 We can work through this school year together.